 Kayed shows up around noon to feed his dog, chickens and pigeons.
 We prepare lentils and he a tomato onion dish which we share with bread.
 All afternoon the rain is streaming against the windows and stops around midnight.

 The next morning the ritual repeats itself.
 Partly.
-Alarm clock, dark and cold, sliver of sky with the sun rising and a sky ebony and grey, presaging more rain.
+Alarm clock, dark and cold, a sliver of sky with the sun rising and a sky ebony and grey, presaging more rain.
 This time we brave ourselves and hit the road.
 A world silent except for the ticking of our walking poles and the howling of wind that blows us to the side.
 Three kms down the road the first drop falls.

 I am so glad to have planned ample time for this trail so we can take time off such as in this weather.
 Sure we can manage it, but hiking in this weather just isn’t a lot of fun.

 On that note, we will order another coffee and falafel.